marcobevilacqua94/productdemoinstruction/README.md

 if you have bad network install on ec2 otherwise can do it locally

-install couchbase on ec2 ubuntu
+install couchbase on ec2 ubuntu, region north virginia

 curl -O https://packages.couchbase.com/releases/couchbase-release/couchbase-release-1.0-noarch.deb